mrdimfox/test_gh_pages_plus_sphinx/doc/sphinx/source/index.rst

    self
    other_page

-This is test of Sphinx + ThD docs.
+This is test of Sphinx + RtD docs.
 And... it works!
 Ha!

 See menu on left.